Nick Sutton is a civil and commercial litigator at Fletcher Day Ltd located at 110 Cannon St, EC4N 6EU London, United Kingdom.

 10. What are the main difficulties in your job?

 Managing expectations can be difficult and being realistic when needed can be tough.
 It’s a trap to tell your client what they want to hear as it is just postponing a potentially difficult situation.

 Keeping on top of the to-do list is also sometimes pretty tricky from time to time because of the sheer volume of work.
-However, I find that if you stick to your MO [WHAT IS ‘MO’?], you’ll get by fine.
+However, I find that if you stick to your main objectives, you’ll get by fine.